 The Audit Committee assists the Board in its task to ensure the proper governance of the company, in particular, by considering the accounting and financial reporting, the Company's internal control systems and the work of the external auditors.
-The Audit Committee addresses concerns pertaining to control matters as raised by the management or the auditors of the company.
+The Audit Committee addresses concerns pertaining to control matters as may be detected by the management or the internal audit or external auditors of the company.
 These are reported to the Board by the Audit Committee.
 The Audit Committee ensures that appropriate action is taken by the management to rectify identified shortcomings.